 ATTENTION!
 We Need To Talk About How We Talk About Sustainability & Equality.

-Realizing that we got a big communication problem
+Realizing that we got a communication problem

-When one of our founders stumbled across a sign from a company claiming to be 80% sustainable, he had a spark of realization: Companies and markets are way too vague about what they do regarding sustainability and equality.
+When one of our founders stumbled across a sign from a company claiming to be 80% sustainable, he had a spark of realization: Companies are way too vague about what they do regarding sustainability and equality.
 This was not a new insight, due to continuously being bombarded with greenwashing, but a mere tipping point blatantly exposing a need for action.

 The Corporate Fluff

 This phenomenon is easily identified as vague promises and bold claims without any proof; “we love eco” and a suspicious use of the color green are classic red flags.
 Not that these are wrong per se, but the lack of proof and substance is what makes them cause more harm than good.

 We are not the first to discover this.
 Another example is a survey disclosed in this DN article (Swedish daily newspaper), showcasing the faulty evidence base.